outsidedav/swift/analytics/mobile_analytics.md

 The {{site.data.keyword.mobileanalytics_short}} SDK is distributed with [CocoaPods ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cocoapods.org/){: new_window} and [Carthage ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/Carthage/Carthage#getting-started){: new_window}, which are dependency managers for Cocoa projects.
 CocoaPods and Carthage automatically download artifacts from repositories to make them available to your application.
 Select CocoaPods or Carthage:

 ### CocoaPods
-{: #cocoapods notoc}
+{: #cocoapods}

 1. Follow the [{{site.data.keyword.Bluemix_notm}} Mobile Services Swift SDK instructions ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-swift-analytics/tree/development#cocoapods){: new_window} on GitHub to install `BMSAnalytics` by using Cocoapods and add it to your Podfile.

 2. After installing the iOS Client SDK, [import and initialize](sdk.html#initalize-ma-sdk) the Analytics Client SDK.

 ### Carthage
-{: #carthage notoc}
+{: #carthage}

 If you are not using CocoaPods, you can add frameworks to your project by using [Carthage ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos){: new_window}.

 1. Follow the [Carthage installation instructions ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-swift-analytics/tree/development#carthage){: new_window} on GitHub to install `BMSAnalytics`.

-2. After installing the iOS Client SDK, import and initialize the Analytics Client SDK.
+2. After you install the iOS Client SDK, import, and then initialize the Analytics Client SDK.

 ## Step 3.
 Initializing the SDK

-{{site.data.keyword.mobileanalytics_short}} enables you to collect the following categories of data, and each requires a different degree of instrumentation:
+By using the {{site.data.keyword.mobileanalytics_short}} you can collect the following categories of data, each of which require a different degree of instrumentation:

 **Pre-defined data**:
 This category includes generic usage and device information that applies to all applications.
 It indicates the volume, frequency, or duration of application use.
 Predefined data is collected automatically after you initialize the {{site.data.keyword.mobileanalytics_short}} SDK in your application.